-A motion to defer entry of the discharge order for the purposes of obtaining additional time to file the Certification About a Financial Management Course (Official Form 423) must indicate why debtor is unable to obtain and file the certification within the required time period.
+A motion to defer entry of the discharge order for the purposes of obtaining additional time to file a certificate showing that a course on personal financial management has been completed (if such a certificate is required by F.R.B.P.
+1007(b)(7)) must indicate why debtor is unable to obtain and file the certificate within the required time period.